JessicaUppal/deep-learning/README.md

 ### Step 2: Compile, Train, and Evaluate the Model

-Using your knowledge of TensorFlow, youÕll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet SoupÕs funded organization will be successful based on the features in the dataset.
-YouÕll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once youÕve completed that step, youÕll compile, train, and evaluate your binary classification model to calculate the modelÕs loss and accuracy.
+Using your knowledge of TensorFlow, youâ€™ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soupâ€“funded organization will be successful based on the features in the dataset.
+Youâ€™ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
+Once youâ€™ve completed that step, youâ€™ll compile, train, and evaluate your binary classification model to calculate the modelâ€™s loss and accuracy.

-1. Continue using the jupter notebook where youÕve already performed the preprocessing steps from Step 1.
+1. Continue using the jupter notebook where youâ€™ve already performed the preprocessing steps from Step 1.
 2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
 3. Create the first hidden layer and choose an appropriate activation function.
 4. If necessary, add a second hidden layer with an appropriate activation function.